dimaKudr/dimaKudr.github.io/_posts/2014-07-16-Vim-Airline-fonts.md

 This requires that you have a patched font on your system.
 Your terminal emulator must also support patched fonts for Airline to work properly.

-Gnome Terminal 3,6,2 that is default terminal at Ubuntu 14.04 Default supports patched fonts.
+Gnome Terminal 3.6.2 that is default terminal in Ubuntu 14.04 supports patched fonts.
-So the only task is to put fons in the appropriae folder.
+So the only task is to put fonts in the appropriate folder.

 ## Get patched fonts
 Download the font of your choice from [powerline-fonts](https://github.com/Lokaltog/powerline-fonts).

-## Insall patched fonts
+## Install patched fonts

 * Move the patched fonts to `~/.fonts`